The Jury 2024

 Christiane Möller is the legal counsel for the The German Federation of the Blind and Partially Sighted (DBSV).
 As a blind advocate, she is dedicated to comprehensive accessibility and equal participation in all areas of life.

-“Within ten years, both governmental and private sector entities have internalized the human right to mobility, and the number of barriers is continuously diminishing, regardless of how and where people with disabilities are moving around.
-The opportunities presented by digitalization for an inclusive and sustainable transportation revolution are being consistently harnessed.”
+“In ten years, public and private actors have internalized the human right to mobility and the number of barriers is steadily decreasing – regardless of how and where people with disabilities travel.
+The opportunities offered by digitalization for an inclusive and sustainable transformation of transport are being systematically exploited.”

 Dr. Olga Nevska